LeJardinDesSaisons/BioNotes/docs/code.md

 `OperationDbService` is a service class that accesses the Storage database.
 It reads and modifies the `operation`, `label`, `vegetable` and `category` keys.

-`AddOperationPage` is a page that calls `FormOperationComponent` and allows the operation described in the form to be added to the database through the submit button.
+`AddOperationPage` is a page that calls `FormOperationComponent` and allows the operation described in the form to be added to the database through the submit button.It's use the service of `SelectAreaService` to retrieve information in the operation if an area is selected

 `FormOperationComponent` is a generic form that can be used to add or edit an operation.
-All information about the operation is transmitted through the `operation` input directive.
+All information about the operation is transmitted through the `operation` input directive. if we select an area, we use `SelectAreaService` to save the information of the operation .

 ### Planning